ArunagiriSakthivel/APIAutomationBookStore/Bookstore-APIAutomation/README.md

 1.Purpose&Description:

-This project automates REST API testing for a BookStore application using Java, RestAssured, TestNG, Cucumber, and Extent Reports for reporting.
+This project automates REST API testing for a BookStore application using Java, RestAssured, TestNG, Cucumber and Extent Reports for reporting.

 2.Tools & TechStack: